mikelawrence/RPi-HAT-RGBW-LED-Controller/README.md

 ![C_{IN}=\frac{0.467\cdot(1-0.467)\cdot 543\times10^{-3}}{498\times10^{3}\cdot200\times10^{-3}}=1.36\mu F\textup{ choose }2.2\mu F\textup{ standard value}](https://latex.codecogs.com/svg.latex?C_%7BIN-MIN%7D%3D%5Cfrac%7B0.467%5Ccdot%281-0.467%29%5Ccdot%20543%5Ctimes10%5E%7B-3%7D%7D%7B498%5Ctimes10%5E%7B3%7D%5Ccdot200%5Ctimes10%5E%7B-3%7D%7D%3D1.36%5Cmu%20F%5Ctextup%7B%20choose%20%7D2.2%5Cmu%20F%5Ctextup%7B%20standard%20value%7D)

 ### PWM Controller
 A Raspberry Pi has only one hardware capable PWM pin (GPIO18).
 With up to four PWM outputs needed for this HAT I decided to use a PCA9685 from NXP alleviate the load on the Raspberry Pi.
 The PCA9685 from NXP is a 16-Channel, 12-bit, I<sup>2</sup>C PWM controller.
 It supports independent LED on and off times so the LED outputs can be adjusted in phase along with pulse width.
 However, when phase is changed from 0 the next PWM cycle will reset the output.
-For frequent updates this causes the the output light to flicker.
+For frequent updates this causes the output light to flicker.

 There are few settings that are important to using the PCA9685 on this HAT.
 First the EXTCLK bit in the MODE1 register must be set to 0.
 In the MODE2 register the INVRT bit must be set to 0 and the OUTDRV bit must be set to 1.
 Luckily this is the default state for all of these bits.